 Determine Dimensional Weight

-Determine the package dimensions in inches.
-For each dimension, measure at the longest point, rounding each measurement to the nearest whole number (for example, 1.00 to 1.49 will be considered 1, and 1.50 to 1.99 will be considered 2).
-Measure the length, width, and height of the package at its extreme points.
+Determine the package dimensions for each package that will be shipped to a FedEx Cross Border Distribution Center.
+Measure the length, width, and height of the package in inches at its longest points.
+Round each measurement to the nearest whole number (for example, 1.00 to 1.49 will be rounded down to 1, and 1.50 to 1.99 will be rounded up to 2).
 If the package has a bulge or is irregularly shaped, include in the measurements the bulge or irregular aspects of the package.
-Multiply the package length by the width by the height.
-The result is the size in cubic inches.
-When you have the size in cubic inches, divide it by 139 (international standard) to determine the dimensional weight.
+Multiply the package length by width by height.
+The result is the package size in cubic inches.
+Finally, divide the cubic inches by 139 (international standard) to determine the dimensional weight.

 Determine Billable Weight

 International shipping rates are based on billable weight.
 Billable weight compares a package's actual weight to its dimensional weight*.
 The greater of the two is the billable weight and should be used to calculate the shipping rate.

 *Note: Dimensional weight is based on the density of a package when it arrives at a FedEx Cross Border Distribution Center.